 A fibrous insoluble protein that comprises the outermost layers of the epidermis.
 It is the main structural element in hair and nails.

 The primary cell type found in the epidermis that forms the outer protective keratin layer.
 They make up approximately 90% of the epidermal cell.
-Other epidermal cells types include melanocytes (that produce pigment) langerhan cells (involved in the immune system).
+Other epidermal cell types include melanocytes (that produce pigment) and Langerhan cells (involved in the immune system).

 The introduction of small quantities of liquid into individual cells using fine gauge needles.

 The examination of the physical make up and interaction of cells of plants and animals at a molecular level, particularly the relationships between DNA, RNA and protein synthesis, and how these interactions are regulated.